leondz/garak/docs/source/index.rst

 attacks, and uses a range of detectors on the model's outputs to see if the model was vulnerable to any of those attacks.

+This is the code reference documentation, especially useful for developers and people interested in how garak works.
+There is a separate `user guide <https://docs.garak.ai>`_ containing information on running garak and interpreting results.

-This is the code reference documentation.
-Join our `Discord <https://discord.gg/xH3rs3ZH4B>`_ and follow us on `Twitter <https://twitter.com/garak_llm>`_!
+You can also join our `Discord <https://discord.gg/xH3rs3ZH4B>`_ and follow us on `Twitter <https://twitter.com/garak_llm>`_!

 Check out the :doc:`usage` section for further information, including